 Complaints and Investigations

-Iowa law authorizes the board to investigate complaints about physicians (M.D.s and D.O.s) and licensed acupuncturists (L.Ac.).
+Iowa law authorizes the board to investigate complaints about physicians (M.D.s and D.O.s), licensed acupuncturists (L.Ac.) and genetic counselors (GCs) .
 If the board finds that the practitioner has violated state law or the board’s administrative rules, it may take action against the practitioner’s license to practice in Iowa.
 The board’s disciplinary procedures are located in 653 Iowa Administrative Code Chapters 23-26.
 You will find an overview of the disciplinary process below.

 The board receives information about a licensee’s alleged wrongdoing from an array of sources—patients and families, physicians or acupuncturists, other health professionals, hospital administrators, pharmacists, insurance companies, hospital trustees, newspaper articles, the Pharmacy Board, Department of Criminal Investigation (DCI), the Drug Enforcement Agency (DEA), Medicare and Medicaid, the Insurance Commission and others.
 Whether the information is received in correspondence from a patient, newspaper article or malpractice claim report, the board identifies each of these as a “complaint.”